João Pedro (footballer, born 2001)

-João Pedro Junqueira de Jesus (born 26 September 2001), known professionally as João Pedro, is a Brazilian professional footballer who plays as a forward for club Chelsea and the Brazil national team.
+João Pedro Junqueira de Jesus (/pt/, born 26 September 2001) is a Brazilian professional footballer who plays as a striker for club Chelsea and the Brazil national team.

 Early and personal life

 João Pedro was born in Ribeirão Preto, São Paulo to parents Flavia Junqueira and José João de Jesus, more commonly known as Chicão, a former professional footballer who most notably played for Botafogo-SP.
 Chicão was jailed for sixteen years in 2002, serving eight, for being an accessory to murder.
 By the time of Chicão's imprisonment, he and Junqueira had separated.

 Club career

 Fluminense

 João Pedro joined the youth system of Fluminense, and his mother moved with him to Rio de Janeiro.
 As he moved through the club's academy, he switched from being a defensive midfielder to an attacking midfielder, and then a striker.
 On 19 October 2018, before he had even made his senior debut, EFL Championship club Watford reached an agreement on a deal to sign João Pedro in January 2020 on a five-year contract.
-On 28 March 2019, João Pedro made his senior debut for Fluminense as a stoppage-time substitute in a 2–1 loss to arch-rivals Flamengo in the Campeonato Carioca.
+On 24 March 2019, João Pedro made his senior professional debut for Fluminense, coming on as a second-half substitute and scoring in the 72nd minute of a 3–2 defeat against rivals Flamengo in the Campeonato Carioca.
+Three days later, on 27 March, he made another appearance against Flamengo as a stoppage-time substitute in the Taça Rio semi-final (a 2–1 loss).
 A month later on 29 April, he made his league debut as a late substitute in the 1–0 loss to Goiás.
 He then proceeded to fire seven goals in his next four games, including a hat trick in a 4–1 Copa Sudamericana victory against Atlético Nacional.